Download complete Subjective Wellbeing domain

 Subjective wellbeing refers to people’s emotional health, ability to live full and creative lives, and capacity to deal with life’s challenges .
 It is a positive concept, meaning that subjective wellbeing can also be defined as flourishing, where people are engaged with life, and have a sense of meaning and purpose .
 Having high levels of subjective wellbeing can positively affect most dimensions of people’s lives: family and friendships, employment, education, physical health, and life expectancy .
 Subjective wellbeing is influenced by a wide range of circumstances, events, and policies.

 Subjective wellbeing includes strengths-based concepts such as resourcefulness and resilience.
-Major disasters such as the Canterbury earthquakes or other potentially traumatic life events can, and often do, have a negative impact on people’s wellbeing [4,5].
-However, over time, those experiencing mild psychological reactions should be able to cope and re-establish good levels of wellbeing if they receive basic support [6-8].
-The recovery process can be drawn out, taking 5 to 10 years or longer .
+Major local events such as the Canterbury earthquakes and the Christchurch mosque attacks of March 2019 can, and often do, have a negative impact on wellbeing [4,5].
+Similarly, the impact of such events may be apparent in community-level data, as are presented here.
+However, over time, those experiencing mild psychological reactions should be able re-establish good levels of wellbeing if they receive basic support [6-8].
+The recovery process can take 5 to 10 years or longer .

 Key trends within subjective wellbeing